-When an object such as a figure or boxed text is marked as a “form” (using the attribute @is-form), this @form-type attribute may also be used to indicate the type of the form’s content.
+When an object such as a figure or boxed text is marked as a “form” (using the attribute @is-form), this @form-type attribute may be used to indicate the type of the form’s content.

 This version of NISO STS makes no attempt to tag forms semantically or for behavior such as filling out a form interactively.
-There is one attribute to mark a structure as a form (@is-form) and another to indicate the type/style of form being displayed (@is-form).
+There is one attribute to mark a structure as a form (@is-form) and another to indicate the type/style of form being displayed (@form-type).
 (See suggested form types/styles below.)

 Used on these Elements: